garrandall/popular-music-data/tracks/half-heaven---half-heartache-gene-pitney.md

 My arms reach out for you I kiss you tenderly
-But when you touch my lips you're kissing him not me, why must it be Half heaven, half heartache, my lovin' you, darlin' Can't you forget that other love you knew, hmm
+But when you touch my lips you're kissing him not me, why must it be Half heaven, half heartache, my lovin' you, darlin' Can't you forget that other love you knew, hm

 Within your angel eyes a world of dreams are there
 Yet I'll keep wondering if they are mine to share, oh it's just not fair